A Review on Single-Problem Multi-Attempt Heuristic Optimization: Related work

 Overall, each suitable strategy for SIMHO may focus on the selection of different components.
-However, existing reviews in the literature typically cover at most the selection of two out of the four components (see Table~\ref{TABLE_contribution}), as their primary aim is not to unify independently studied strategies across the different topics relevant to SIMHO.
-Instead, they provide broader overviews of alternative selection strategies that often include related but misaligned approaches, such as multi-problem strategies that do not apply to the SIMHO setting.
-For instance, \citet{huang_survey_2020} revise single-problem strategies for parameter configuration but also include offline parameter tuning methods, which fall outside the SIMHO scope.
-As a result, such reviews often lack a unified formalization and rely on fragmented taxonomies with component-specific descriptions.
-In contrast, this review focuses exclusively on single-problem multi-attempt strategies and introduces a common framework that formalizes the strategies using consistent terminology.
-This unified perspective enables a more coherent and comprehensive taxonomy, providing a clearer and more practical reference for researchers and practitioners working specifically on SIMHO, while avoiding the inclusion of strategies that are not directly applicable.
+There are multiple reviews in the literature that include single-problem selection strategies valid for SIMHO.
+However, they typically cover at most the selection of two or three out of the four components (see the third column of Table~\ref{TABLE_contribution}).
+This is because, in most cases, their primary aim is not to unify independently studied strategies across the different topics relevant to SIMHO.
+Instead, they provide broader overviews of alternative selection strategies that often include related but misaligned approaches, such as multi-problem strategies that do not apply to the SIMHO setting (see the second column of Table~\ref{TABLE_contribution}).